Tea Business in the United Kingdom

 Social Bonding: Tea is often associated with hospitality and social gatherings.
 Offering a cup of tea to guests is a common gesture of welcome and friendship.

-Uk Blended Types of Tea
+UK Blended Types of Tea

 Black Tea: The most popular type in the UK, with blends like English Breakfast and Earl Grey being household staples.